alexzrosario/TCSS483_DefendYourCode/README.md

 DYC - contains the program in Java

+Java Captures - contains image captures of expected output as well as valid input examples.

 DYC_Python - contains the program in Python
 You may need to use this command in the terminal to run the hash function that was used.
   pip install bcrypt

+Python Captures - contains image captures of expected output as well as valid input examples.

 Input Requirements: